 Fraudulent ID Cancellation, Suspension and Revocation

-The attorneys at The Davis Law Group, P.C. frequently represent clients facing the cancellation, suspension, or revocation of their Illinois driver's license or State ID.
+The attorneys at The Davis Law Group, P.C. frequently represent clients facing the cancellation, suspension, or revocation of their Illinois driver's license or State ID due to fraud.
 Receiving a letter alleging fraud from the Illinois Secretary of State can be a stressful and frightening experience.
+If you previously obtained a driver's license or ID under a false social security number or identity, contact us to discuss your case.
 Whether you are a U.S. citizen, permanent resident or an undocumented immigrant, our attorneys are here to help.

 The Illinois Secretary of State may cancel and subsequently suspend or revoke a driver’s license, permit or ID card for fraud under several different sections of the Illinois Vehicle Code depending on the circumstances of the offense.